Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 He loved polo.

-That's not how polo is played.
+That's not how polo's played.

-He did not love playing by the rules.
+playing by the rules.

 Unsurprisingly, he also loves shooting

-and was invited to shoot in country estates across Europe.
+and was invited to shoot in country estates

 His other hobby was swearing.